noeleo/raft/README.md

 interface :output, :alarm, [] => [:time_out]
 ```

 The tables in ServerState should be "reached into" by the outer module to grab the state and term.
-ServerState Module State
 ```ruby
 table :current_state, [] => [:state]
 table :current_term, [] => [:term]